-The Arts and Technology Centre (ATC) is a leader in technical and career education in the LRSD.
-Students from seven different LRSD high schools may choose to complete ATC programs to pursue their interests and exciting career opportunities.
+The Louis Riel Arts and Technology Centre (LRATC) is a leader in technical and career education in the LRSD.
+Students from seven different LRSD high schools may choose to complete LRATC programs to pursue their interests and exciting career opportunities.

-ATC is an accredited Secondary and Post-Secondary institution.
-ATC is open to students in Grade 11 and 12 as well as high school graduates.
+LRATC is an accredited Secondary and Post-Secondary institution.
+LRATC is open to students in Grade 11 and 12 as well as high school graduates.

 Louis Riel School Division - Arts & Technology Center is proud to be a Designated Learning Institution.
 Our registration record is

 DLI # O19708693987 (The first character is the letter O.)

 To work after completing one of our post-secondary academic program, you are eligible to apply for a Post-Graduation Work Permit (PGWP) that is valid from ten (10) months to up to three (3) years, depending on the duration of the academic program completed.
 To apply for a PGWP and want to work after completing your studies in Canada, please see the eligibility requirements.

 Students enrolled at LRATC get practical, hands-on training in their chosen program.
 They learn the skills they need for success

 industry standard practical work and learning the associated theory.

 Please note there are specific application materials and procedures for international students applying to LRATC programs.
 All courses require minimum levels of proficiency in English.

 Certificates and Credits